-Below, we have made sure to include a wide, yet excellent variety of the top Xbox Series X and Series S compatible headsets.
+Below, we have made sure to include a wide, yet excellent variety of the top Xbox Series X/S compatible headsets.
 Including wireless, wired, budget-friendly, and premium options, we’ve got it all.
 And we included various brands because we all know that sometimes you’d just like to get the best headset from that brand you love, so there’s really something for everyone’s tastes.

-So, if you’re in the market for a new headset, one that will allow you to enjoy your new Xbox console, read on as we take a look at what your options are.
+So, if you’re in the market for a new headset, one that will allow you to enjoy your Xbox console, read on as we take a look at what your options are.

 1. SteelSeries Arctis 9X Wireless